jlk12/Springboard-Chapter-3-Ex.-1/README.md

 Include your code, the original data as a CSV file refine_original.csv, and the cleaned up data as a CSV file called refine_clean.csv.

 write.csv(refine_original, file = "refine_clean.csv")

+# Springboard-Chapter-3-Ex.-2

+0: Load the data in RStudio

+Save the data set as a CSV file called titanic_original.csv and load it in RStudio into a data frame.

+titanic_original <- read_csv

+1: Port of embarkation

+The embarked column has some missing values, which are known to correspond to passengers who actually embarked at Southampton.
+Find the missing values and replace them with S. (Caution: Sometimes a missing value might be read into R as a blank or empty string.)

+titanic_original %>% mutate(embarked = if_else(is.na(embarked), 'S', embarked))

+titanic_original %>% select(embarked) %>% unique()

+2: Age

+You’ll notice that a lot of the values in the Age column are missing.
+While there are many ways to fill these missing values, using the mean or median of the rest of the values is quite common in such cases.

+Calculate the mean of the Age column and use that value to populate the missing values

+titanic_original %>% mutate(age = if_else(is.na(age), mean(age, na.rm = TRUE), age))

+Think about other ways you could have populated the missing values in the age column.
+Why would you pick any of those over the mean (or not)?

+I would still pick mean as the best way to figure out this problem.
+You could use median, but mean would give a more accurate assessment of the passangers' ages.

+3: Lifeboat

+You’re interested in looking at the distribution of passengers in different lifeboats, but as we know, many passengers did not make it to a boat :-( This means that there are a lot of missing values in the boat column.
+Fill these empty slots with a dummy value e.g. the string 'None' or 'NA'

+any(is.na(titanic_original$cabin))

+any(titanic_original$cabin=="", na.rm = TRUE)

+4: Cabin

+You notice that many passengers don’t have a cabin number associated with them.

+Does it make sense to fill missing cabin numbers with a value?

+ No, since we don't have that information.

+What does a missing value here mean?

+1) There was no assigned cabin.
+2) There is no record of the cabin number

+You have a hunch that the fact that the cabin number is missing might be a useful indicator of survival.
+Create a new column has_cabin_number which has 1 if there is a cabin number, and 0 otherwise.

+library(tibble)

+add_column (has_cabin_number <- if_else(is.na(titanic_original$cabin), 0, 1))

+6: Submit the project on Github

+Include your code, the original data as a CSV file titanic_original.csv, and the cleaned up data as a CSV file called titanic_clean.csv.